 The average business spends between 25-35% of their operational budget on inventory costs.
 With so much working capital tied up in inventory, business leaders are adopting analytic tools, like Power BI, to help manage supply and demand.

 Unfortunately, these analytics are worthless if the inventory data doesn’t match your physical inventory counts.
+This article explains the types of inventory counting, what cycle counting is, and how to effectively use cycle count plans in D365 Supply Chain Management.

 Full vs. Cycle Inventory Counting